Cairns railway station: Services

-It is the starting point for Kuranda Scenic Railway, as well as the Savannahlander service to Forsayth.
+It is the starting point for Kuranda Scenic Railway to Kuranda and the Savannahlander service to Forsayth.

 Platform layout and facilities

 The station consists of two platforms, located under the car park for Cairns Central Shopping Centre.
 Platform 1 is used by the Spirit of Queensland service to Brisbane and the Savannahlander to Forsayth, and has a direct link to the Cairns Central Shopping Centre.
 Platform 2 is used for Kuranda Scenic Railway services and has a direct link to Bunda Street.
 There is also a Queensland Rail travel centre in the platform 1 concourse and a ticket office for the Kurada Scenic Railway in the platform 2 concourse.

 Transport links

-Cairns station is the starting point for Premier Motor Services services to Brisbane.
+Cairns station is the starting point for Premier Motor Services coach services to Brisbane.